Ankit-Tank/Git-Github-Commands/README.md

 ## 📌 What's Inside

 A complete reference guide for Git and GitHub commands — organized by category, from beginner basics to advanced workflows.
-Each command has its own dedicated file with syntax, real examples, comparisons, and common mistakes.
+Each command has its own dedicated file with syntax, real examples, comparisons, and common mistakes

 ---